-- Graduate students must meet all clinical compliance measures outlined in the CHHS handbook and the SON student handbook to participate in a clinical practicum.
-The SON utilizes My Record Tracker to house all compliance documents.
+- 1. Graduate students must meet all clinical compliance measures outlined in the CHHS handbook and the SON student handbook to participate in a clinical practicum.
+The SON utilizes Verified or the CHHS advising office to house all compliance documents.
 These measures must be met in a timely manner to facilitate clinical placement and communication with faculty and the clinical sites.
 These include the following but may include additional requirements based on clinical site. - a.
-All students must sign the College of Health and Human Services policy regarding Criminal Background Checks and Drug Screens. - b.
-All students must complete the Criminal Background Check and Drug Screening procedures using CHHS vendors. - c.
-Students must provide documentation of current CPR, BBP, Liability Insurance - d.
-Students must complete HIPAA and other modules provided by clinical agencies - e.
-Students must have all measures completed and documentation presented to the CHHS Advising Center in My Record Tracker NO LATER THAN August 1 of each academic year.
+All students must complete the Criminal Background Check and Drug Screening procedures using CHHS vendors. - b.
+Students must provide documentation of current CPR, BBP, Liability Insurance - c.
+Students must complete HIPAA and other modules provided by clinical agencies - d.
+Students must have all measures completed and documentation presented to the CHHS Advising Center in Verified NO LATER THAN August 1 of each academic year.
 These compliance measures are required for "observational" experiences as well.
-All compliance measures must be valid through the end of the clinical experiences. - f.
+All compliance measures must be valid through the end of the clinical experiences. - e.
 Students are not allowed in ANY clinical agency/site if the compliance measures are incomplete.